 You can also use these for cajon drums.
 However, you may have to cut them to size in some cases and improvise in order to snap them on both ends.

-What I also appreciated was the availability for snare drums of different sizes.
-The Blaster Series covers 10, 12, 13, and 14” snare drums.
-Even better, the wires are made from a high-grade steel alloy ideal for high intensity drumming – fast-paced rock, metal, you know the drill.
+What I appreciate about these is the availability for snare drums of different sizes.
+They’re a versatile option if you own many different snares.
+The wires are made from a high-grade steel alloy ideal for high-intensity drumming – fast-paced rock, metal, you know the drill.

 The response is still fairly quick but the difference is that these wires can take a beating.
 And, the bent end clips help fix some of the buzzing so you should have a clearer sound on stage.
 Enough projection but without the added noise.